kilkelly/nanogptjs/README.md

 {
   reply: "Nano is a feeless and instant cryptocurrency.", // the reply to your chat prompt
   metadata: {
-    nanoCost: 0.001089, // the Nano cost of this interaction
+    cost: 0.001089, // cost of this interaction
+    paymentSource: 'XNO', // currency used for payment
-    inputTokens: 24, // the number of tokens your input created
+    inputTokens: 24, // number of tokens your input created
-    outputTokens: 21 // the number of tokens your output created }
+    outputTokens: 21 // number of tokens your output created }
 }
 ```